davidwebbespiritu/ERPNext-Version-15-Easy-Install-Preconfigured-For-WSL-Ubuntu-24.04/README.md

 ### 4. Configure the Hosts File

-1. Edit Windows hosts file as an administrator. file located at `C:\Windows\System32\drivers\etc\hosts`.
+1. Open Notepad as an administrator.
+2. Open the hosts file located at `C:\Windows\System32\drivers\etc\hosts`.
-2. Add the following line at the end of the file:
+3. Add the following line at the end of the file:

     ```plaintext
     127.0.0.1    test.erpnext.local